wrapperband/OpenTrafficSurvey/CalibratingTrafficAgainstPollutionP1.Noise/README.md

  There is only one main way into the test site road.
  It is not possible to widen the road because it is in a tight valley.

-It is recommended,  In order to prevent overt damage and discomfort to those residence who live "adjacent to" and "pedestrians walking on", Huddersfield Rd :
+It is recommended,  In order to prevent overt damage and discomfort to those residence who live "adjacent to" and "pedestrians walking on", the test site road :

 1. It is recommended that action be taken to decrease the levels of traffic.

 2. Action be taken to alleviate the traffic noise danger of residual traffic at the test site e.g quieter tarmac, no pot holes fix all "dropped man hole covers".

-3. Action be assessed for other areas with same problems i.e Valley with close buildings reflective to noise and one road through for traffic..
+3. Action be assessed for other areas with same problems i.e Valley with close buildings reflective to noise and one road through for traffic.

 **What are the sources of Noise from Traffic?**